-- 16.2 Interview decisions should be based on the merits of the individual candidates according to their shortlisting, task and interview scores. - Unless there are exceptional circumstances, the employment offers should always be offered to the highest scoring candidate (and if the offer is declined, the next highest scoring candidate, etc.).
+- 176.2 Interview decisions should be based on the merits of the individual candidates according to their shortlisting, task and interview scores. - 176.3 Unless there are exceptional circumstances, the employment offers should always be offered to the highest scoring candidate (and if the offer is declined, the next highest scoring candidate, etc.).
 Any issues relating to the suitability of a candidate for a role should be reflected in their scores.
-If this is not the case, recruiting managers should discuss their concerns with Human Resources. - 16.4 Do not offer a role to any candidate without discussing the outcome of your selection process with Human Resources first. - 16.5 However, following discussion with Human Resources a recruiting manager may contact a successful candidate by telephone to discuss an offer of employment. - 16.6 Only staff from Human Resources are authorised to make formal written offers of employment to salaried staff.
+If this is not the case, recruiting managers should discuss their concerns with Human Resources.

+- 176.4 Do not offer a role to any candidate without discussing the outcome of your selection process with Human Resources first. - 16.5 However, following discussion with Human Resources a recruiting manager may contact a successful candidate by telephone to discuss an offer of employment. - I 7.56.6 Only staff from Human Resources are authorised to make formal written offers of employment to salaried staff.
 Therefore, all recruiting managers need to be extremely careful when communicating with successful candidates.
-If you are in any doubt regarding the correct process for discussing a job offer with a candidate, contact Human Resources for guidance.
+If you are in any doubt regarding the correct process for discussing a job offer with a candidate, contact Human Resources for guidance. - 17.6 However, following discussion with Human Resources, a recruiting manager may contact a successful candidate by telephone to discuss an offer of employment.

-16.7 Making a Verbal Job Offer
+176.7 Making a Verbal Job Offer

-You should inform the successful candidate that:
+You should Human Resources will inform the successful candidate that:

-• They are the preferred candidate following interview

-- All offers of employment are subject to the satisfactory completion of the Council's pre-employment checks (further details of which will be included in their offer letter). - That Human Resources will contact them to confirm the offer of employment once a starting salary has been agreed.
+- They are the preferred candidate following interview - All offers of employment are subject to the satisfactory completion of the Council's pre-employment checks (further details of which will be included in their offer letter). - That Human Resources will contact them to confirm tThe offer of employment will be confirmed in writing by Human Resources once a starting salary has been agreed.